We aim to provide an environment across the RRZE production cluster systems that is as homogeneous as possible. This page describes this environment.

 -n <num_procs> or

 -np <num_procs> specifies the number of processes to run.
 Additionally, you can define the number of processes per socket with

 -npersocket <num_procs> or the number of processes per node via

 OpenMPI also supports process binding via options for

 mpirun.
-Further details can be found here.
+Further details can be found in the HPC Wiki.

--qopenmp.
+-qopenmp for the Intel compiler.
 This is also required for the link step.

-To reach optimum performance with OpenMP codes, correct pinning of the OpenMP threads is essential.
+To reach optimum performance with OpenMP codes, the correct pinning of the OpenMP threads is essential.
 As nowadays practically all machines are ccNUMA, where incorrect or no pinning can have devastating effects, this is something that should not be ignored.

 The Math Kernel Library provides threaded BLAS, LAPACK, and FFTW routines and some supplementary functions (e.g., random number generators).
-For distributed-memory parallelization there is also ScaLAPACK and CDFT (cluster DFT), together with some sparse solver subroutines.
+For distributed-memory parallelization, there is also ScaLAPACK and CDFT (cluster DFT), together with some sparse solver subroutines.
 It is highly recommended to use MKL for any kind of linear algebra if possible.
 To facilitate the choice of functions for a specific use case, you can refer for example to the Intel MKL LAPACK function finding advisor.

 After loading the